Utah Skiing Made Easy

 Alta Ski Area | Scott Markewitz

-Pro Tip: Green means go but, on the mountain, green runs come in all shades of difficulty depending on the resort (Lupine Trail weaves through Snowbird’s off-piste paradise Mineral Basin but is jokingly characterized by locals and insiders as a “Snowbird green”).
+Pro Tip: Green means go but, on the mountain, green runs come in all shades of difficulty depending on the resort (Lupine Trail, rated a blue square, weaves through Snowbird’s off-piste paradise Mineral Basin and is jokingly characterized by locals and insiders as a “Snowbird blue”).
 If it’s your first time to a specific resort, even if you are an expert skier or rider, consider taking a lesson — the instructors know the terrain, and the best progression of ski or snowboard trails for your ability level.
-If ski school, instructors or lessons aren’t in your plan or budget, then aska mountain host (skiing all over the mountain or parked at the base and identifiable by their jackets) for suggestions and insights.
-Most resorts, also, offer free tours of the beginner/intermediate runs on their respective mountains.
+If ski school isn't in your plan or budget, then ask a mountain host (identifiable by their jackets, find one skiing anywhere on the mountain or parked at the top of a lift) for suggestions and insights.
+Most resorts offer free tours of the beginner/intermediate runs on their respective mountains as well.

 Alta promises a true alpine experience.